governifyauditor/ispp-2023-showcase-project/README.md

 6. Open a PR from the created branch to main.

 ### Merge PR - Done issues correlation
 7. Review the PR as a team.
-Don't rush it (10 minutes) or it won't appear in the system.
+Don't rush it (1 hour) or it won't appear in the system.
 8. Move the issue to the `Done` column.
 9. Accept and merge the PR.

 ## Team practices
-There are 5 TPs (Team practices) being audited:
+There are 7 TPs (Team practices) being audited:

-- In progress issues - New branch: At least 75% of in progress issues must match creation of a branch by the whole team.
+- Correlation in progress issues and branches - At least 75% of in progress issues must match creation of a branch.
-- In review issues - Open PR: At least 75% of in review issues must match creation of a PR by the whole team.
+- Correlation in review issues and open PRs - At least 75% of in review issues must match creation of a PR.
-- Done issues - Merge PR: At least 75% of done issues must match the merge of a PR by the whole team.
+- Correlation done issues and merged PRs - At least 75% of done issues must match the merge of a PR.
-- Heoroku release - Merge PR: At least 75% of releases must match a the merge of a PR into master within ten minutes by the whole team.
-- Travis successful builds: At least 80% of Travis builds should pass correctly by the whole team.
+- In progress issues - The amount of issues moved to the in progress column must be less than 1 every hour.
+- Done issues - The amount of issues in the done column must be greater than 1 every week.
+- PRs with positive reviews - The amount of merged pull requests with positive reviews must be greater than 1 every week.
+- Comments in PRs - The amount of comments in every pull requests must be greater than 1 every week by member.

-Every ten minutes the TPs are computed and verified to check they are being fulfilled.
+Every hour, the TPs are computed and verified to check they are being fulfilled.